 Jennifer’s main areas of specialisation are construction and engineering, professional negligence and energy, and she also has valuable experience in disputes concerning the construction and enforcement of guarantees/ bonds and of jurisdictional and conflicts issues, which regularly arise as incidental to other matters.
-It is in the nature of construction disputes that they give rise to particular complex strategic and factual scenarios, either because of the number of different parties and contracts, or because disputes are being fought out in different fora.
+It is in the nature of construction disputes that they give rise to particularly complex strategic and factual scenarios, either because of the number of different parties and contracts, or because disputes are being fought out in different fora.
 Jennifer particularly enjoys the tactical challenges inherent in managing these complicated disputes and in doing everything possible to obtain the best result for her clients.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

 Jennifer has acted for the full range of parties in disputes arising from the design and construction of a wide range of building and civil engineering projects, including process plant, infrastructure procured by PFI and commercial and residential properties.
 She has expertise in issues relating to loss and expense, delay and disruption, defects, design, delay, diminution in value, contractual termination and quantum meruit claims.
 She is also familiar with the main Standard Form contracts.
 Her experience includes: